davidschramm/coronavirus-toolkit/docs/tools/T10-Coronavirus-symptom-severity-checker.md

 - Severe shortness of breath - breathless while speaking or at rest
 - Fast rate of breathing
 - Blue lips or face
-- Pulse rate \&gt;100 beats per minute with confusion
+- Pulse rate greater than 100 beats per minute with confusion
 - Coughing up blood

 ### <span class="moderate">Moderate</span> Symptoms: Immediately call or videocall for medical assistance